inclavare-containers/inclavare-containers/CONTRIBUTING.md

 The message of commit body should describe why the change was made and how the code works at the high level.

 `<FIX LINE>` is optional.
 Please write the issue number at `<FIX LINE>` when your commit fixes an issue on Inclavare Containers project.
 Once the commit is submitted, the issue of Inclavare Containers project will be automatically closed.
+For example, `Fixes: #123` means this commit resolves the issue number 123.

 #### Sign your work